+GSGUK is supervised on a consolidated basis by the Prudential Regulation Authority (PRA).
+Certain subsidiaries of GSGUK are regulated by the Financial Conduct Authority (FCA) and the PRA.
 GSGUK and its major subsidiaries are subject to the liquidity requirements as set out in the European Commission Delegated Regulation 2015/61 (Liquidity Coverage Ratio (LCR) Delegated Act) and other applicable guidelines as set by the PRA.
 When we use the term "liquidity standards", we refer to the aforementioned regulations.
 The liquidity standards set forth minimum liquidity levels designed to ensure that credit institutions and investment firms maintain adequate amount of liquid assets to withstand a 30 calendar-day stress scenario.

 This information is designed to satisfy the disclosure of liquidity risk management under Article 435 of Regulation (EU) No 575/2013.
 The EBA guidelines on LCR disclosure (EBA/GL/2017/01) require firms to disclose, on an annual basis, the average monthly LCR for the trailing twelve months, as well as quantitative and qualitative information on certain components of a firm's LCR.
-This information should be read in conjunction with Group Inc.'s most recent Annual Report on Form 10-K for the year ended December 31, 2018.
+This information should be read in conjunction with Group Inc.'s most recent Annual Report on Form 10-K for the year ended December 31, 2019.

-Liquidity Management
+Liquidity Risk Management